vladkinoman/just-my-notes/games/board-games/best-board-games.md

 Honestly, Spirit Island and Terraforming Mars are the same to me.
 They seem overly fiddly but have done something well enough to get moving on the hype train.
 I've seen enough criticism of both of them to steer me away for very real issues.

-I wonder which of these games, hot this year, will still be talked about and played in a decade, the way Dominion, Twilight Struggle, etc, still live on.
+I wonder which of these games, hot this year, will still be talked about and played in a decade, the way **Dominion**, *Twilight Struggle*, etc, still live on.

 For reference, my top 5 would have been: